sulfuror/rescript-sh/README.md

    inside your repo.
 3. `-k`: this stands for keys and is for wokring, listing with your repo keys.
 4. `-l`: this option is for ls to list files in a snapshot.
+5. `-r`: this option will restore with the `--verify` flag any snapshot you wish to restore.

 You can just use one argument with every "user option".
 This means that, for example, you can just use `-f` for one snapshot at a time.